 4. You have the right to file a complaint with the Family Educational Rights and Privacy Act Office, Department of Education, 400 Maryland Avenue SW , Washington , D.C.
 20202 , concerning any alleged failure by SHSST to comply with FERPA.

 5. You have the right to obtain a written copy of SHSST’s official notification to students regarding FERPA.
-A copy may be obtained in person or by mail from the Office of the Registrar or the Office of the Vice President for Academic Affairs.
+A copy may be obtained in person or by mail from the Office of the Registrar or the Office of the Vice President of Academic Affairs.

 Directory Information SHSST has designated certain information contained in the education records of its students as Directory Information for purposes of the Family Educational Rights and Privacy Act (FERPA).
 This information may be released to persons or agencies outside the college without student consent unless the student has requested non-disclosure of some or all of this information using the form available for this purpose in the Office of the Registrar.
 Directory information for SHSST is defined as: 1) full name, 2) major field of study, 3) participation in officially recognized activities and sports, 4) height/weight of members of athletic teams, 5) dates of attendance, including current classification and year, matriculation and withdrawal dates, 6) degrees and awards received, 7) most recent previous educational institution attended, 8) full- or part-time status, 9) photograph, and 10) campus e-mail address.
 Not included are: social security number, race/ethnicity, or gender.
 An item of directory information may be disclosed by SHSST for any purpose, without the prior consent of a student, unless the student has forbidden its disclosure in writing.